 Quando le fatto con bona mesura

-The half time is just one turn
+The half tempo is just one turn

-Of the knot: quick and immediately striking,
+Of the wrist: quick and immediately striking,

 It can rarely fail